Bail no longer condition of pre-trial release for juveniles

 New Orleans Juvenile Court judges, in a statement, said they voted in December to get rid of imposing bail as a condition of pre-trial release.

-NOLA.com/The Times-Picayune reports young offenders now will be released on their parents' recognizance, unless there is "an established likelihood of failure to appear," or if the alleged offender is a danger to themselves or others.
+Young offenders now will be released on their parents' recognizance, unless there is "an established likelihood of failure to appear," or if the alleged offender is a danger to themselves or others, NOLA.com/The Times-Picayune reported .

-Chief Judge Candice Anderson says eliminating bail is as much about reducing the youth detention population and addressing racial disparities in juvenile justice as it is about financial issues.
+"Eliminating bail is as much about reducing the youth detention population and addressing racial disparities in juvenile justice as it is about financial issues," Chief Judge Candice Anderson said in the release.
+"Orleans Parish Juvenile Court is committed to ensuring accountability and public safety, but lack of money cannot be a factor in determining whether a child is held in detention pre-trial."

 The new policy took effect Dec.
 19.